-When to complete a Candidate Progress Alert When to complete a Candidate Assistance Plan When to complete both the National University Incident Report and School of Education procedures If a candidate's behaviors do not exemplify professional standards and conversations or correspondence with the candidate have not helped the situation.
-If a Candidate Progress Alert is not completed satisfactorily.
-If a candidate is threatening to a staff or faculty member.
-If a candidate has been asked to leave a clinical practice assignment.
-Note: The Candidate Assistance Plan will need to note whether or not the candidate is to remain in any accompanying seminar, if an Incomplete is to be given and for which course(s) as well as the extra time necessary for completion of the plan.
-In the case of plagiarism In extreme cases, such as violence, bullying or instance of illegal behavior, the department chair should be consulted and the candidate recommended for program dismissal immediately.
+When to complete a When to complete a When to complete both the Candidate Progress Alert Candidate Assistance Plan National University Incident Report and School of Education procedures If a candidate's behaviors If a Candidate Progress Alert is If a candidate is threatening to not completed satisfactorily. a staff or faculty member. do not exemplify professional standards and conversations or correspondence with the candidate have not helped the situation.
+If a candidate has been asked to In the case of plagiarism leave a clinical practice assignment. \Note: The Candidate Assistance Plan will need to note whether or not the candidate is to remain in any accompanying seminar, if an Incomplete is to be given and for which course(s) as well as the extra time necessary for completion of the plan. \In extreme cases, such as violence, bullying or instance of illegal behavior, the department chair should be consulted and the candidate recommended for program dismissal immediately.